RedCali/LCD8448/README.md

 # LCD8448

-LCD Display Library for the 8448 LCD Display (Nokia 5110 display)
+LCD Library for the 8448 LCD (Nokia 5110 display)

 It's based on de Library from Lauren from DFRobot / "LCD4884" version 0.3

 See [LCD8448](https://github.com/RedCali/LCD8448.git) for more detailed information on how to use LCD8448

+## Open topics / Ideas

+- [ ] Using Base class for SPI and Pins
+  - [ ] CTor --> Passing the SPI and PIN objects from base class AND using KEY `explicit`
+- [ ] Refactor hard coded HEX constants to defines for better readability
+- [ ] Documentation of Methods
+- [ ] Arduino Keywords

 ## Include the Library in your project

-To include the Library in ypur project you need to install it or take a copy in your project.
+To include the Library in your project you need to install it or take a copy in your project.
 Copy the `LCD8448_Config.h` file beside your `main.cpp` (or any other folder) to overwrite the default configuration and adjust it to the project needs.

 ```cpp